 Layer On Technology

-Then, set your model in motion by building it in your marketing automation platform.
-Create a custom field in your contact record properties for your lead score.
+Then, set your model in motion by building it in HubSpot.
+Create a new custom property for your contact records and make sure the property type is "score".
+Then add your positive and negative attributes to the score, and use reports (see video above) to assess your buckets of contacts.
 Check your model regularly to see how leads are progressing.
 Get feedback from your sales team regularly on how the model is working in real-life, and make adjustments over time.
 Keep track of the interaction histories of recent customers so you can apply that data to an updated iteration of your model.

 Set up an internal alert email or message to notify your sales and marketing teams when a lead hits the scoring threshold.
 Develop a strategic plan for sales to reach out to these leads in a helpful and informative way, relying on data the whole time.